What are the most difficult grammar rules in Italian?

 How to learn the most difficult grammar rules in Italian?

 Again, don’t get discouraged!

-If you want to read more about these topics, we recommend reading our following posts:
+If you want to read more about these topics, we recommend reading the following posts:

 Still translating in your head?
 Wanna speak Italian for real?
 Check out Stefano's courses to think directly in Italian and become fluent fast!